GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-\begin{ex} Consider again the situation in Example \ref{ex.4dim}.
-Because $\wt V=V_1\sqcup V_2$ has two connected components, we can also independently rescale normal to each of them, getting instead a multi-building.
-For example, a level (2,2) multibuilding in this case looks just like the level $2$ building described above, except that the pieces might be on different levels when regarded in different directions.
-For example, the 4 pieces $\P^1\ti \P^1$ now land one on each level $(i,\;j)$ for $i,\; j=1$ or 2, while before one of them (the one on level (1,1)) landed on level 1, while the other three landed on level 2.
-More generally, the level $m$ building from the example above can be regarded as a level $(m,m)$ multibuilding when we rescale independently in the two directions, with exactly one copy of $\P^1\ti \P^1$ on each level $(i,\;j)$ for $i,\;j=1, \dots m$.
-But in this case we can also have a multi-building with different number of levels in each direction, for example we could have just one level normal to $V_1$ but three normal to $V_2$. \end{ex}
+\begin{ex} In Example \ref{ex.4dim}, $\wt V=V_1\sqcup V_2$ has two connected components, so we can also independently rescale normal to each of them, getting instead a multi-building: a level (2,2) multi-building looks the same as the level $2$ building, except that we keep track separately of how many levels we have in each direction.
+For example, the 4 pieces $\P^1\ti \P^1$ described above now land one on each level $(i,\;j)$ for $i,\; j=1$ or 2, while before the piece $(i, j)$ was in {\em both} level $i$ and level $j$ (see Figure \ref{F.2}).
+More generally, the level $m$ building from the example above can be regarded as a level $(m,m)$ multibuilding when we independently rescale in the two directions, with exactly one copy of $\P^1\ti \P^1$ on each level $(i,\;j)$ for $i,\;j=1, \dots m$.
+But in this case a multi-building may have different number of levels in each direction, e.g. just one level normal to $V_1$ and three normal to $V_2$. \end{ex}

-\begin{ex} Consider now the situation of Example \ref{ex.4dim.b}.
-Locally everything looks the same as in Example \ref{ex4.rescale.1} and even near $p$ we have two independent local directions in which we could rescale as in Example \ref{ex.4.rescale.c}.
-However, because $\wt V$ is now connected, globally there is only one scaling parameter $\la\in \cx^*$ normal to $V$, so the two local scaling parameters at $p$ have to be related to each other (they are essentially equal). \end{ex}
+\begin{ex} In Example \ref{ex.4dim.b}, locally everything looks the same as in Example \ref{ex4.rescale.1} and even near $p$ we have two independent local directions in which we could rescale as in Example \ref{ex.4.rescale.c}.
+However, because $\wt V$ is now connected, globally there is only one scaling parameter $\la\in \cx^*$ normal to $V$, so the two local scaling parameters at $p$ are no longer independent (they are essentially equal). \end{ex}